team-arrow-racing/arrow_display/README.md

 # Arrow Display

 Arrow Display is a Rust Application used to display the current speed digitally.
-Speed is captured randomly and displayed on the screen in binary format each second.

 ## Prerequisites